Crivaledaz/Mattermost-LDAP/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-Provide commands or configuration file if possible.
+Provide commands, Mattermost and PHP logs or configuration file if possible.

 **Expected behavior**
 A clear and concise description of what you expected to happen.